marklogic-community/data-explorer/README.md

 # Contributing, Issues and Code

 ## Development
-The JIRA repository for issue and sprint tracking is here: https://project.marklogic.com/jira/projects/FERR/ .
-However it will move to the MarkLogic Community github site soon.
+The Github repository for issue and sprint tracking is here: https://github.com/marklogic-community/data-explorer.

 ## Licenses